Boffyz/Boot-animations-for-samsung-phones-on-a-qmg-format/README.md

 5. **Reboot** your device.
 6. **Enjoy** the new boot animation :3

+> [!TIP]
+> some bootanimations may not show (and would make your phone get stuck on the bootlogo till booting your phone without a bootanimation), so if they don't, choose another one or convert it to your phone's resolution

 ## Important Notes

 - these files are only for custom roms.